The Bradford 12 celebrate with their supporters after winning a legal battle on their right to self-defence. (Tandana Archive)

 -

-Asylum seekers, refugees and migrants - the racism and injustices in the immigration systems and how they fuel racism
+Asylum seekers, refugees and migrants - racism and injustices in immigration systems and how they fuel racism

 .